-Contracts that come under the procurement regulations must be advertised in the OJEU.
-In addition, they have to be published at a nationwide level.
+Contracts that come under the procurement regulations must be advertised in the Official Journal of the European Union.
+In addition, they must be published at a nationwide level.
 As of 1 March 2019, all domestic advertisements must be executed within the scope of the Open Government Data system.
+The contract authorities are obliged to communicate the metadata of their procurement procedures accordingly.
+This should ensure better accessibility to information on tenders.
+Contracts not exceeding the thresholds may but do not need to be advertised at the EU level.